admariner/coda-doc-scraper/README.md

 # Coda Doc Scraper

 A React-based application for fetching and displaying data from Coda documents using the Coda API.
 This tool allows you to input your Coda API token and document ID, fetch tables, and retrieve data from selected tables.
-The fetched data can be viewed in a JSON format and exported as JSON or CSV.
+The fetched data can be viewed in a JSON format and exported as JSON.

 ## Features

 - **Fetch Tables**: Retrieve a list of tables from a Coda document.
 - **Select Tables**: Choose specific tables to fetch data from.
-- **Fetch Data**: Fetch rows and columns from selected tables.
+- **Fetch Data**: Fetch rows and columns from selected tables based on the selected row count (Columns Only, 1 Row, or All Rows).
-- **Data Display**: View fetched data in a collapsible JSON viewer.
+- **Data Display**: View fetched data in a collapsible, scrollable JSON viewer.
-- **Export Data**: Export fetched data as JSON or CSV.
+- **Export Data**: Export fetched data as JSON.
+- **Copy Data**: Copy individual table data or concatenated data from all selected tables to the clipboard.
 - **Error Handling**: Display error messages for invalid inputs or API errors.
 - **Persistent Configuration**: Save API token and document ID in localStorage for convenience.